» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

 This drug is rapidly absorbed after oral administration.
-It is not clear how this drug is distributed in the body or metabolized, although some of the drug appears to be excreted in small amounts in the urine.
+It is not clear how this drug is distributed in the body or metabolized.
+Elimination of the drug is believed to be primarily via hepatic routes and biliary excretion with some of the drug being excreted in small amounts in the urine.

 Use cautiously in pregnant animals, and those animals with renal, hepatic or hematologic diseases.